-Currently, there exist no standard guidelines or implementation for captions in immersive videos, and although many immersive video players now offer the ability to play 360° media, the support for any accessible services is extremely limited.
-At best the players generally support the implementation of traditional captions fixed within the user's view [9].
+Currently, there exist no standard guidelines or implementation for captions in immersive videos and although many immersive video players now offer the ability to play 360° media the support for any accessible services is extremely limited.
+At best the players generally support the implementation of traditional captions fixed within the users view [6].

-The British Broadcasting Corporation (BBC) was one of the first research organisations to perform user testing with immersive captions [10].
-All of their work was based upon projecting traditional captions into the immersive environment, and they evaluated how successful this could be done in scenarios where the captions were:
+The British Broadcasting Corporation (BBC) was one of the first research organisations to perform user testing with immersive captions [7].
+All of their work was based upon projecting traditional captions into the immersive environment and they evaluated how successful this could be done in scenarios where the captions were:

-- (1) Evenly Spaced: Captions repeated at 120° intervals; - (2) Head-locked: Captions fixed within the users view; - (3) Head-locked with lag: Captions follow users view, but only for larger head movements; - (4) Appear in front and then fixed: Captions are placed in the position that the user is looking and remain there until they are removed.
+- 1. Evenly Spaced captions repeated at 120° intervals - 2.
+Head-locked captions fixed within the users view - 3.
+Head-locked with lag captions follow users view, but only for larger head movements

+4. Appear in front and then fixed - captions are placed in the position that the user is looking and remain there until they are removed

-They found that although it was easy to locate the evenly spaced captions, the users much preferred the head-locked options.
+They found that although it was easy to locate the evenly spaced captions the users much preferred the head-locked options.

-A further user study was conducted by the ImAc project, which although identified head-locked captions as a strong preference, it also identified the need to guide users to the source of the caption such as the character speaking.
-To facilitate this requirement, location information was added to each caption.
+A user study, conducted by the ImAc project also identified head-locked captions as the strong preference also identified the need to guide users to the sound source for the caption.
+To facilitate this requirement location information was added to each caption.
 This allowed for different guiding modes to be developed, such as a directional arrow which could guide the user to where the person speaking was located.
-However, this did have the drawback that the location was only specified once per caption, and if a person was moving dynamically during this period, the guide could have been wrong [11].
+However, this did have the drawback that the location was only specified once per caption, and if a person was moving dynamically during this period, the guide could have been wrong [8].

-Within VR, captions are now becoming essential in video games.
-The Last Part of Us: Part II was released in 2020 [12] with a significant focus given to accessibility.
+Within VR captions are now becoming essential to video games.
+The Last of Us: Part II was released in 2020 [9] with a significant focus given to accessibility.
 Throughout the game the user has the opportunity to enable and customise captions (such as size, font, whether character name is displayed).
 It also includes a guide arrow to direct the user to the location of the character speaking.

-Rothe et al. [13] conducted tests with fixed captions and compared this presentation mode to head-locked captions.
-Their result did not find that one option was significantly preferred over the other.
+Rothe et al. [10] conducted tests with fixed captions and compared this presentation mode to head-locked captions.
+Their result didn't find that one option was significantly preferred over the other.
 However, in terms of comfort, fixed captions led to a better result even though fixed captions in general mean that the user may not always be able to see the caption as it may be outside of their view.

-A W3C Community group [14] focussed on developing new standards for immersive captioning recently conducted a community survey to gather opinions.
-A small group of users with different hearing levels (deaf, hard of hearing, and hearing) were asked to evaluate each of the identified approaches for captions within immersive environments.
+A W3C Community group [11] focused on developing new standards for immersive captioning recently conducted a community survey to gather opinions.
+A small group of users with different hearing levels (Deaf, Hard of Hearing, and Hearing) were asked to evaluate each of the identified approaches for captions within immersive environments.